Omerdogan3/AllPawsInn/README.md

    * Boarding and Daycare bookings should be managed in different database tables.
 Seperate the dbo.BookingObjects table, and create a table for each of them.

-   * Adding a booking removal feature

    * Adding note boxes for animal and food components (where user can enter specific notes for each dog and it's food) on New Client page

    * Making the Animal Details (called "Full Profile" in the program) editable (should be talked with All Paws Inn first)

+   * Adding Alerts/Notifications side screens to the home page (screenshots can be found in the Screenshots/Prototypes folder)

+## Done

   * Adding 'Town' input field to New Client, and 'Age' to Animal Details and Add Dog pages

+  * Adding a booking removal feature

   * Making the boarding reservations printable

-   * Adding Alerts/Notifications side screens to the home page (screenshots can be found in the Screenshots/Prototypes folder)

   * Help page should be updated after each resolved issue

+  * Making a better design for pages like booking, new booking, and payment

+  * Adding a dropdown to the payment page which lets the user to select extra items to add to the cost (e.g. "nails, grooming,              etc.")